Chat with us, powered by LiveChat

 Today we enjoy another tour highlight—a whale-watching cruise on the magnificent St. Lawrence River, renowned for its large concentration of resident belugas and rorqual whales.
 The afternoon will be at leisure to take in the beauty of the site, stroll on the beach or one of the picturesque walking trails by our hotel, or perhaps visit the Marine Mammal Interpretation Centre.

 We depart for Montréal.
 En route we will drive on the first road built in New France, Le chemin du Roi (the King’s Road), where we can see some of the area’s finest and oldest homes.
-We then stop for lunch at an authentic and lively Quebecois sugar shack, where we will enjoy some traditional “reel” and “rigodons” music, as well as a taste of maple taffy on snow.
+We will stop for lunch at an authentic and lively Québécois sugar shack, where we will enjoy some traditional “reel” and “rigodons” music, as well as a taste of maple taffy on snow.
 We continue on to Montréal for a free evening in one of North America’s most exciting cities.

 This morning we visit Montréal’s Botanical Gardens, ranked as one of the world’s largest and most spectacular gardens with its collection of 22,000 plant species, 10 exhibition greenhouses and some thirty thematic gardens.
 The afternoon is free to visit one of the city’s many museums, do some fine shopping or simply enjoy the view from one of the city’s many terraces.
 Tonight enjoy our Farewell Dinner at a local restaurant.